jasbanza/jump-space-power-grid-optimizer/README.md

 1. **Fork this repository**
 2. **Edit the JSON files** (see formats below)
 3. **Submit a Pull Request**
+4. Or run the sync tool after game updates!

 ### Adding Component Shapes